resbaz/spartan-hpc-docs/docs/faq.md

 If you go to `/usr/local/common/` on Spartan there are examples for a wide range of programs.
 You can copy these into your home directory and run them for yourself.

+### How do I make my program run fast on Spartan?

+Spartan, like almost all modern HPC systems, delivers high-performance by combining lots of smaller computers (nodes) together in a cluster.
+Each core within a node probably isn't much faster than on your own personal computer, and so getting things to

+The individual cores within Spartan aren't much faster than those